ChengJiale150/jupyter-mcp-server/docs/tools_EN.md

 ### `connect_notebook`

 - **Function**: Connects to or creates a Notebook at a specified path.
-- **Output**: Upon successful connection or creation, it returns basic information about the Notebook's cells (e.g., cell index, type, first line of content).
+- **Output**: Upon successful connection or creation, it returns basic information about the Notebook's Top 20 cells (e.g., cell index, type, first line of content).
 - **Important Notes**:
     - You must provide the Jupyter service connection parameters (URL and Token) in the prompt; otherwise, the tool will not work correctly.
     - `notebook_name` is a unique identifier for different Notebooks and must be unique.